Seville in 5 Day: a guidebook for getting the most out of your visit

 Leaving the Alcazar you will find the Murillo Gardens and its gazebos, decorated with ceramics, bricks, fountains and lots of vegetation.

 Although they are now a public space, they were formerly part of the palaces, hence their proximity.
-In fact, just at the entrance of the gardens you can see part of the old Alcazar Walls.
+In fact, just at the entrance to the gardens you can see part of the old Alcazar Walls.

 In addition to orange trees, magnolias and other tree species, in these gardens you will find sculptures representing illustrious citizens of Seville and Spain, such as the Catholic Monarchs or the literary character Don Juan Tenorio.